Canon D30 vs Fujifilm XP140

 Studio photographers will appreciate that the Canon D30 (unlike the XP140) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The XP140 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the D30 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D30 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D30 was succeeded by the Canon D60.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the D30 and XP140 can be found, respectively, in the Canon D30 Manual (free pdf) or the online Fujifilm XP140 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon D30 and the Fujifilm XP140?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.